prjemian/cs800sim/README.md

 16 | footer: `0xABAA`

-### control
+### commands

-Control information is communicated with the controller by UDP over port 30305.
-The The binary format is:
+Commands are communicated to the controller by UDP over port 30305.
+The controller does not reply to a command request.
+A command is directed to a specific controller by IP address.
+The binary format is:

 bits | description
 ---- | ----